 Our mind works in a way where it reacts the same that you feed it.
 If you see yourself as a weak player, you will be a weak player.

 On the other hand, if you keep praising your skills and have a strong image of YOU in your mind, you are going to be strong.
 It will also increase your work productivity.

 My first point was “Live in the moment”, but let’s make it more meaningful.
 Live in the moment, but within yourself only.

 In daily life, there is always YOU and there is always an audience or crowd.
 When it comes to tennis, there is a third person, your opponent.

 Never let the crowd or your opponent control you.
 Don’t worry the crowd is going to pass some good and some bad comments.
-All you have to do is ignore and just focus on your ultimate goal – winning the match.
+All you have to do is ignore it and just focus on your ultimate goal – winning the match.

-In the same way, if you let your opponent control you, you will be playing more like a reactive game instead of aggressive according to your strategy.
+In the same way, if you let your opponent control you, you will be playing more like a reactive game instead of an aggressive one according to your strategy.
 A reactive game means you are playing their game not yours.

 It’s good to react to your opponent but differently.
 So, you will be closely monitoring your opponent and understanding his/her weaknesses.
 And then use those weaknesses against him/her.

 7. Learn or Stress – Choice is Yours